contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

     return;
 ```

-The copy_tree expects the root of a tree and a pointer, which is initially pointing to NULL.
-When copy_tree is complete, printable will be a complete replica of the tree referenced by root.
+The copy\_tree function expects the root of a tree and a pointer, which is initially pointing to NULL.
+When copy\_tree is complete, printable will be a complete replica of the tree referenced by root.
 From this point forward, root will no longer be used.
 ```c
   node_print_item_t *printable = NULL;
   copy_tree(pool, root, &printable, NULL );
 ```

-A few variables are declared that will be needed during the process of printing the tree.
+Next, a few variables are declared that will be needed during the process of printing the tree.
 ```c
 node_print_item_t *sn,*n,*n2;
 int actual_depth;
 ```

-At each level, there must be at one node that can be printed.
+At each level, there must be at least one node that can be printed.
 If there isn't a left most node at the given depth, we are done printing the tree.
 The leftmost node might be deeper than the current depth.
 ```c
 int depth=1;
 while(true) {